no-cost/deploy/README.md

 ## Basic Info

 A "(site) tag" is an unique identifier for a site.
-It's used to identify a tenant (site) in the filesystem and the database (database prefix: `site_`).
+It's used to identify a tenant (site) in the filesystem and the database (database prefix: `tenant_`).

 The [`backend`](https://github.com/no-cost/backend) repository is cloned into `/srv/nocost/backend`.
 The `/srv/nocost/backend/bin` directory contains management (Python) scripts.
 The basic management commands are: